pokt-network/pocket-core/doc/specs/cli/query.md

 Arguments:

-* `<address>`: The specified height of the block to be queried, defaults to `0` which brings the latest block known to this node
+* `<height>`: The specified height of the block to be queried, defaults to `0` which brings the latest block known to this node

 Optional arguments: